 💡 Why: The chatbot uses a Large Language Model (LLM) which understands human language.

 Example: Yonder is amazing.
-Learn more about us at http://www.yonderhq.com/.
+To learn more about, visit http://www.yonderhq.com/.

 ❌ Do Not: Add standalone URLs.